cosmos/cosmos/whitepaper.md

 rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.

-For both types of attacks, a subset of the validators through means external to the blockchain should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
+For these types of attacks, a subset of the validators through means external to the blockchain should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
 Clients should verify the signatures on the reorg-proposal, verify